konstantinstanmeyer/algorithms/README.md

 (Implement with and without recursion)

 1) Given "n", find its factorial.
-Assume all inputs are natural numbers. i.e. 4's factorial would be the product of [1,2,3,4], 24
+Assume all inputs are natural numbers.
+Factorial of 0 is 1. i.e. 4's factorial would be the product of [1,2,3,4], 24

 *Aim for O(n): linear*

 ### **Fibonacci Sequence**

-1) Given a value "n", find all values from index 0 until "n" in the fibonacci sequence i.e. 7 should return [0,1,1,2,3,5,8]
+1) Given a value "n", find all values from index 0 until "n" in the fibonacci sequence. i.e. 7 should return [0,1,1,2,3,5,8]

 *Aim for O(n): linear*

-2) Find the value at index "n" in the fibonacci sequence i.e. 3 should return [0,1,1,2]
+2) Find the value at index "n" in the fibonacci sequence. i.e. 3 should return [0,1,1,2]

 *Aim for O(n): linear*